abhishekriyal169-spec/india-education-budget-powerbi/README.md

 # india-education-budget-powerbi
-Power BI dashboard analyzing India’s education budget trends, department-wise allocation, and share of the Union Budget using budget data.
+Power BI dashboard analyzing India’s education budget trends, department-wise allocation, and share of the Union Budget using budget figures.